justinpotts/arewesortedyet/README.md

 Is the [@Mozilla](https://github.com/mozilla) ball pit sorted yet? [#AreWeSortedYet](https://www.instagram.com/explore/tags/arewesortedyet/)

 ## What is this?
-Mozilla is lucky enough to have an enormous ball pit in their Mountain View location, thanks to Chris Beard, presumably remnants of a prank-gone-wrong at Facebook, where employees filled Mark's conference room with balls, and he became upset.
-Classic Mark.
+Mozilla is lucky enough to have an enormous ball pit in their Mountain View location, shoutout to Chris Beard.

-Now we have it some, and to make it even more awesome, [@justinpotts](https://github.com/justinpotts) and [@mobyvb](https://github.com/mobyvb) (along with other valuable contributors listed below) are sorting it by color to the tune of ROY G B(i)V.
+To make it even more awesome, [@justinpotts](https://github.com/justinpotts) and [@mobyvb](https://github.com/mobyvb) (along with other valuable contributors listed below) are sorting it by color to the tune of ROY G B(i)V.

 ## How do I get involved?
 It's easy.
 Show up at the ball pit (MTV2 - 211 Battlestar Galactica) and start sorting.
 We have a little bit of a process that will make things a bit easier though.